 A water use permit (appropriation permit) from the DNR Ecological and Waters Resources Division is required for all users withdrawing more than 10,000 gallons of water per day or 1 million gallons per year.
-In accordance with Minnesota Rule 6115, an application must be submitted for each surface or ground water source from which water is proposed to be appropriated.
+In accordance with Minnesota Rules 6115.0660, an application must be submitted for each surface or ground water source from which water is proposed to be appropriated.
 The applicant must provide written evidence of ownership, or control of, or a license to use, the land overlying the groundwater source or abutting the surface water source from which water will be appropriated.
 The DNR commissioner is authorized to grant permits, with or without conditions, or deny them.

-The Legislature has set the following water allocation priorities for Minnesota:
+The Legislature has set the following water allocation priorities for Minnesota (See Minn.
+Statutes 103G.261 for actual language):